vikingeducation/pairing_checkin/README.md

 "I really don't know what I'm doing!" -- Driver YX

-"Yeah, me too.
-I'm kinda lost." -- Driver Roy
+"Not lost at all" -- Driver Roy